 15. Legal and professional fees.
 Legal and accounting fees are fully deductible.

 16. Meals and entertainment.
-These costs are deductible only up to 50% although there are some meal costs that are fully deductible.
+These costs are deductible business expenses only up to 50% although there are some meal costs that are fully deductible.
 Thus, a business lunch is half on you and half on Uncle Sam.
 And the deduction can only be claimed if you substantiate the expense (see IRS Publication 463).
 Starting in 2018, no deduction can be claimed for entertainment costs.
 Meal expenses (e.g., costs incurred while traveling away on business) remain 50% deductible.

 17. Rent on machinery and equipment.
 Fees paid to lease or rent items used in your business are fully deductible.

 18. Interest on business indebtedness.
 Interest on loans that the business takes usually is fully deductible as a business expense (e.g., interest on a line of credit used in a construction business).
 However, starting in 2018, businesses with average annual gross receipts in the three prior years of more than $25 million are limited in the percentage of interest that’s deductible.
 And interest on loans by owners to buy their businesses are treated differently.
 Distinguish business interest from an owner’s investment interest or passive activity interest, which is not a business deduction.
 For example, an individual who takes a personal loan to buy shares in an S corporation must allocate the debt proceeds to the business assets.
 If the assets are all used in the business, then the owner’s interest is deductible business interest.
 If some assets are investments, then a portion of the interest is investment interest, which is a personal deduction limited to the extent of net investment income.
 If some assets relate to a passive activity, such as rental realty, the allocable interest is passive activity interest subject to the passive activity loss limitation.

 19. Employee benefit programs and qualified retirement plans.
 The cost of employee benefit programs, such as education assistance and dependent care assistance, as well as contributions to employees’ qualified retirement plan accounts, is deductible.
 For self-employed individuals, contributions to their own qualified retirement plan accounts are personal deductions claimed on Form 1040.